bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 The database enforces isolation through locks: when a record is accessed (read or write), it is locked by the system.
 The lock is placed on the record when it is first accessed and is removed at the end of the transaction.
 The type of lock (e.g., shared lock or mutually exclusive) depends on the isolation level and the implementation of the database management system.

 These locks, in effect, enforce the scheduling of the transactions.
-When a lock is not available, because the record it used by another transaction and concurrent access is not allowed by the isolation level, the transaction will wait.
+When a lock is not available because the record is used by another transaction and concurrent access is not allowed by the isolation level, the transaction will wait.

 We know that when we use locks, **deadlock** can occur.
 This is no different in databases.
 A deadlock may occur when two transactions are competing for the same locks.
 See the figure below; a continuous line represents an owned lock, while the dashed ones represent a lock the transaction would like to acquire.
 Neither of these requests can be fulfilled, resulting in both transactions being unable to move forward.